Limited Companies in the UK

 1. Separate Legal Entity

 A limited company has a separate legal identity, which means the company can own assets and be liable for debts, not the individual owners.
-This separation is one of the most significant benefits of a limited company, offering protection to personal assets.
+This separation is one of the most significant benefits of a limited company, offering protection for personal assets.

 2. Limited Liability